DmitrySharabin/mavo-gsheets/README.md

 ## Customization

 The plugin supports a number of options for customizing the way it reads/writes data from/to a spreadsheet.
-You can specify these options by using the `mv-gsheets-options` attribute.
+You can specify these options by using the `mv-storage-options` (`mv-source-options`, `mv-init-options`) attribute.
 To separating the options, you can use either commas or semicolons.

 ### Supported options